For the purposes of this chapter:

 (B) Undergoing special training to assist persons with physical or mental disabilities;

-(C) Accompanied by an experienced service animal trainer; and
+(C) Accompanied by an experienced service animal trainer or the animal's owner; and

 (D) Designated as a service animal in training by wearing a harness, backpack, or vest that identifies it as a service animal in training.